-Since 2008, The Joy of Learning Centre has been running skating, hockey and baseball programs for children and youths with autism, and their siblings.
+Since 2008, The Joy of Learning Centre has been running skating, hockey and baseball programs for children and youths with disabilities and/or special needs, and their siblings.

 The division is coached and run by dedicated volunteers who are there to coach at every skill level and promote a fun atmosphere.

-Registration for both programs is free and on-going througout the season.
+Registration for both programs is free and on-going throughout the season.
 Our programs are open to all ages and all skill levels.

 In 2017, Challenger Sports partnered up with the Oakville Rangers Hockey Club to create a Challenger Hockey League.
 The incorporation of Challenger Hockey into the Oakville Rangers Hockey Club will further develop the growing interest in special needs hockey and will provide these players with hockey-centered coaching and skills development.
 Among other things, the main goal of this partnership is to provide these kids and their families the opportunity to be a part of a hockey club central to the values and identity of their community.